-Setting unwanted items in the garage in a box waiting to take them to a donation station or have a garage sale is not decluttering, it’s just rearranging!
+Storing unwanted items in the garage in a box waiting to take them to a thrift store or have a garage sale is not decluttering, it’s just rearranging!

 It’s also hazardous to your progress because it gives you the chance to bring the items back into the house.

 Get rid of these things immediately or make sure it’s scheduled in the very near future.